Guests have their own stories to tell about the paranormal activity caused by a variety of characters

 Ghost Hunter groups have caught hard evidence that backs up what staff and guests have experienced, though they haven’t made it public.

-Entity in the Basement – Possibly a past employee or owner.
+An Entity in the Basement – Possibly a past employee or owner.

 A photo taken by a camera caught the image of an entity, but it didn’t reveal if it was a male or female spirit.

-Areas of the 2nd and 3rd floor
+Areas of the Second and Third floor

-Staff have experienced foot steps, voices, and even seen an apparition floating about, going about its business.
+Staff have experienced footsteps, voices, and even seen an apparition floating about, going about its business.

 Guests have their own stories to tell.